KristanEsp/Vanguard-GameMaker-/README.md

 - Restores bomb by moving

+*Created October, 2023*.
-*All artwork in this project was created by me.
+*All artwork in this project was created by me.*